johnnovak/gridmonger/sphinx-docs/source/moving-around.rst

 When it comes to navigation, this mode is the same as *Normal Mode*, with the addition that you can also use the WASD keys for cursor movement.
-All diagonal movement keys are available in *WASD mode*.
+All diagonal movement keys (keypad and YUBN keys, if enabled) are available in *WASD mode*.

 Editing, however, is a little different --- as you'll learn in the :ref:`basic-editing:Editing in WASD Mode` section, the mouse buttons are repurposed for editing in this mode, so you need to hold the :kbd:`Shift` modifier to use the :ref:`moving-around:Mouse movement actions`.